Dirt Road Studios

 "Sometimes words alone aren't enough!"

-With more than 30 years of creative exploration, Louise's artistic journey has been deeply influenced by her connection to the materials she uses.
-She holds a Bachelor of Visual Art from Southern Cross University and an Honours degree from the Queensland College of Art, Griffith University.
-Now living off-grid in the tranquil Noosa Hinterland, on Gubbi Gubbi Country, Louise draws constant inspiration from the land and the enduring heritage of its original custodians.
+With over three decades of creative exploration, Louise’s artistic journey has been shaped by a deep connection to the materials she works with.
+She holds a Bachelor of Visual Art from Southern Cross University, along with an Honours degree from the Queensland College of Art at Griffith University.
+Now living off-grid in the peaceful Noosa Hinterland on Gubbi Gubbi Country, she finds ongoing inspiration in the surrounding landscape and the enduring cultural legacy of its Traditional Custodians.